Get insider access

 Additional Controls Voice Assistant

-Theย JBL Tune 130NC have okay controls.
 There's a touch-sensitive surface on each bud, which is easy to use and responsive.
 There are beeps to let you know when you've registered a command, and an audible tone to let you know when you're pairing as well as cycling between ANC on, 'Ambient Sound Control', and ANC off.
 You can also remap the controls to add volume and voice assistant commands.
-On the downside, while you can use either bud at a time, you lose some access to controls.
+On the downside, if you want to use one bud while the other bud is charging, you'll lose some access to controls.
+In addition, there are no volume controls by default, so if you want them, you'll need to add the command via the companion app.

 On the left earbud: